flofriday/TU_Wien_Addressbook/README.md

 ## Todo for 1.0.0
 * Improve README
 * Add offline warning
-* Better starting screen
+* Impprove start screen
-* Better Theming
+* Clean up the code to look less like Java and more like Dart

 ## Frequently asked Question